DETAILED ACTION

 -Regarding claim 4, Kumar further discloses performing a local deregistration with the first cell based on the PDU establishment failure message (paragraph 17, 29, 54).

--Regarding claim 5, Kumar further discloses performing mobility registration using available registration context with first PLMN via a second cell of another network or a second PLMN via the first cell corresponding to the network (the UE (100) may now try on other available PLMN(s) as per UE's physical location, paragraph 111).
+-Regarding claim 5, Kumar further discloses performing mobility registration using an available registration context with the first PLMN via the second cell of the other network or the second PLMN via the first cell corresponding to the network (the UE (100) may now try on other available PLMN(s) as per UE's physical location, paragraph 111).

 -Regarding claim 6, Kumar further discloses selecting the second PLMN from among one or more PLMNs identified as a result of a PLMN selection procedure (performing by the UE, a PLMN selection and registration procedure on a second PLMN based on the determination, paragraph 20).

--Regarding claim 7, Kumar further discloses initializing a timer after the performing the local deregistration with the first cell; performing local release of the first RRC connection in response to determining the first RRC connection has not been released by the network by expiry of the timer; and performing PLMN selection after the performing the local release of the first RRC connection (paragraph 86).
+-Regarding claim 7, Kumar further discloses initializing a timer based on performing a local deregistration with the first cell; performing the local release of the first RRC connection in response to determining the first RRC connection has not been released by the network by expiry of the timer; and performing a PLMN selection based on the performing the local release of the first RRC connection (paragraph 86).

 -Regarding claim 14, Kumar further discloses the first cell corresponds to a Next Generation-Radio Access Network (NG-RAN) satellite cell and the second cell corresponds to a Radio Access Technology (RAT)-based cell different from the first cell (paragraphs 20-21, FIG. 1, 5).

--Regarding claim 15, Kumar further discloses the processing circuity is further configured to: perform mobility registration using available registration context with first PLMN via a second cell of another network/a second PLMN via the first cell corresponding to the network (the UE (100) may now try on other available PLMN(s) as per UE's physical location, paragraph 111).
+-Regarding claim 15, Kumar further discloses the processing circuity is configured to: perform mobility registration using an available registration context with the first PLMN via a second cell of the other network or the second PLMN via the first cell corresponding to the network (the UE (100) may now try on other available PLMN(s) as per UE's physical location, paragraph 111).

--Regarding claim 18, Kumar further discloses the processing circuity is further configured to: initialize a timer after the performing the local deregistration with the first cell; perform local release of the first RRC connection in response to determining the first RRC connection has not been released by the network by expiry of the timer; and perform PLMN selection after the performing the local release of the first RRC connection (paragraph 86).
+-Regarding claim 18, Kumar further discloses the processing circuity is configured to: initialize a timer based on performing a local deregistration with the first cell; perform the local release of the first RRC connection in response to determining the first RRC connection has not been released by the network by expiry of the timer; and perform a PLMN selection based on performing the local release of the first RRC connection (paragraph 86).

 Claim Rejections - 35 USC § 103